-One of the things that I personally encourage people to do when it comes to an offering, is to give to the cause of worldwide evangelization.
-In the late 1990s, I read that about 95% of all the gospel resources in the world are in the English language, yet only 5% of the world speaks English as their primary language.
-I don't know how accurate that is today, but last I knew still more that 1000 languages of the world do not even have John 3:16 translated into their own language.
-There is much, much work that needs to be done in reaching people with the gospel world-wide.
+One of the things that I personally encourage people to do when it comes to the giving of offerings is to give to the cause of worldwide evangelization.
+In the late 1990s, I read that about 95% of all the gospel resources in the world were in English, yet only 5% of the world spoke English as their primary language.
+I don't know how accurate those statistics would be today, but last I knew, still more than 1000 languages of the world do not even have John 3:16 translated into their own language.
+There's much, much work that needs to be done in reaching people with the gospel worldwide.
 I can't think of a more important place for an offering to go.
-By the way, if you are interested in being challenged in giving to missions, I would recommend a book by Dan Betzer entitled, Why Some Churches Are Blessed.
+By the way, if you're interested in being challenged in giving to missions, I'd recommend a book by Dan Betzer entitled, Why Some Churches Are Blessed.

-Another principle that is taught in Scripture is that our attitude in giving is important to God.
-Have you ever heard the saying, "God loveth a cheerful giver, but receiveth also from a grouch."
+Another principle that's taught in Scripture is that our attitude in giving is important to God.
+Have you ever heard the saying, "God loveth a cheerful giver, but receiveth also from a grouch?"
 Well, it's not Biblical.
 The Bible does say that God loves a cheerful giver:

-II Co.
+2Co.
 9:7 Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.

 The issue is that if we believe that handling our resources God's way is best not only for us but also for everyone involved, then we can have tremendous joy in giving.
-We need to seek God and ask him to direct us in what we should do with the resources that He owns but that He has entrusted to our care.
-It is impossible to improve on the will of God.
+We need to seek God and ask him to direct us in what we should do with the resources that he's entrusted into our care.
+It's impossible to improve on the will of God.
 Those truths should help us to have a great attitude in giving.
-God is concerned not only with what we do but with how we do it; he is concerned with our actions, but he is also concerned with our attitudes.
+God is concerned not only with what we do but with how we do it; he's concerned with our actions, but he's also concerned with our attitudes.

-II Co.
+2Co.
 8:11-12 Now finish the work, so that your eager willingness to do it may be matched by your completion of it, according to your means.
 For if the willingness is there, the gift is acceptable according to what one has, not according to what he does not have.